FranzTscharf/DBPRO-DokCluster/README.md

 More
 ====

-This Project uses a few different Tools.
+Tools
 ----------------------

-The Overview of the different tools.
+The Overview of the different Tools, which are uses in the context of the Project.

 1. [Kibana]
 (https://www.elastic.co/products/kibana)